yanamlnk/gradle-notes/contents/9-share-project/README.md

 ```
 gradle publish
 ```

-:bulb:
-<sub>[^1]: JAR file is essentially a zip file that contains an optional `META-INF` directory.
+[^1]: JAR file is essentially a zip file that contains an optional `META-INF` directory.
 Files/directories in the `META-INF` directory are used to configure applications, extensions, class loaders and services.
 For example, `MANIFEST.MF` file has an information about version, owner, **main class**, and so on.
-[More info](https://docs.oracle.com/javase/7/docs/technotes/guides/jar/jar.html#The_META-INF_directory)</sub>
+[More info](https://docs.oracle.com/javase/7/docs/technotes/guides/jar/jar.html#The_META-INF_directory)
 #
 |:arrow_left: [BACK](https://github.com/yanamlnk/gradle-notes/blob/main/contents/8-work-with-gradle/README.md)|[TABLE OF CONTENTS](https://github.com/yanamlnk/gradle-notes#table-of-contents)|[NEXT](https://github.com/yanamlnk/gradle-notes/blob/main/contents/10-multi-project-build/README.md) :arrow_right:|
 | --- | --- | --- |